Russia in the Council of Europe: 2006

-Resolutions condemning crimes of totalitarian regimes (resolution 1481)
+Resolutions condemning crimes of totalitarian regimes

 The idea of condemning the crimes of totalitarian regimes at the international level was presented back in 2003 at the Council of Europe by René van der Linden (Netherlands), who later became the Chairman of PACE.

 In September 2005, Göran Lindblad (Sweden) presented a revised report on "The need for the international community to condemn the crimes of communism" to the PACE political commission.
 According to Lindblad, the corresponding resolution was supposed to restore historical justice by condemning the crimes of communist regimes, just as the crimes of fascism were condemned in Nuremberg.

 Russian politicians perceived the resolution as an insult to Russia and an attempt to revise history.
 Foreign communists and socialists also expressed their indignation that Lindblad sought to condemn not merely the crimes of communist regimes, but the communist ideology itself.
 As a result of difficult debates, the report was partially changed.
 In the title of the proposed resolution, instead of "crimes of communism," the wording used was "crimes of totalitarian communist regimes".

 In parallel, work began on reports condemning the Franco regime in Spain and on the danger of a revival of the ideology of Nazism (presented by Mikhail Margelov).

 On 25 January, the PACE adopted a resolution on "the need for international condemnation of the crimes of totalitarian communist regimes" (resolution 1481).

 99 parliamentarians voted for the resolution, 42 voted against.
 The Russian delegation to PACE (mainly consisting of the Communist Party of the Russian Federation, United Russia, and Rodina), despite ideological differences, united in the fight against the adoption of the resolution.
 The only member of the Russian delegation who supported the resolution was the Liberal Democratic Party of Russia leader Vladimir Zhirinovsky.

 The resolution on the Franco regime was adopted by the PACE Standing Committee on 17 March 2006, and the resolution on preventing the revival of Nazism on 12 April 2006.
 Russian deputies believe that in this way, a balance was achieved: the condemnation of the crimes of communist regimes was accompanied by confirmation of the PACE position on the inadmissibility of any totalitarian regimes.